MicrosoftDocs/Viva/WorkplaceAnalytics/Use/chart-types.md

 1. To open the **Page settings** panel, expand **Max groups**.
 2. Use the **Max groups** slider to set the number of groups you want the charts to display.
-4. Select **Apply**.
+3. Select **Apply**.

+> [!Note]
-The **Max groups** slider moves in increments of 5 (groups).
+> The **Max groups** slider moves in increments of 5 (groups).
 The minimum number of groups that you can display is 10 and the maximum is 100.
 When you add or remove groups, the scroll bar under the chart adjusts accordingly.